 2. Visit the Museums

-Also there is decent wi-fi coverage throughout the museum, always a plus as a traveler with limited data connection.
+There is decent Wi-Fi coverage throughout the museum, always a plus for a traveler with a limited data connection.

 3. Crocosaurus Cove

-The Northern Territory is pretty much synonymous with this dinosaur-like creature so I highly recommend giving this place a visit if you have the time.
-It’s conveniently located along Mitchell street too!
+The Northern Territory is pretty much synonymous with crocodiles so I highly recommend giving this place a visit if you have the time.
+It’s conveniently located along Mitchell Street too!
 You can pre-buy the ticket for Crocosaurus Cove here for a cheaper price.

-In Crocosaurus Cove, I saw many different types of Crocs ranging from the tiny ones to giant crocs that grows up to 5m from head to tail.
+In Crocosaurus Cove, I saw many different types of Crocs ranging from tiny ones to giant Crocs that grow up to 5m from head to tail.
 You can also do the Cage of Death where you get in a cage with one of the big crocodiles, allowing you to feel as if you are swimming with them underwater.
 I didn’t do this part though since it’s pretty pricey.
-The tank actually already provides a 360 view of the crocs, so you can already see them clearly.
+The tank actually already provides a 360 view of the Crocs, so you can already see them clearly.

-I got the VIP pass, which got me a private tour in the crocs cage.
-And since I arrived at lunch time, I got to feed one of the big crocs too!
+I got the VIP pass, which got me a private tour of the Crocs cage.
+And since I arrived at lunchtime (their lunchtime i mean), I got to feed one of the big Crocs too!

-Aside of the crocs, there are also plenty of other desert animals to look at.
-With the VIP pass I also got another private tour in the desert animal section, where a very knowledgeable and experienced guide went around to point out things that I normally would have missed as well as other information relevant to the animals.
-I also got to touch and interact with small snakes, turtles and lizards that are not normally available to the public.
+Aside from the Crocs, there are also plenty of other desert animals to look at.
+With the VIP pass, I also got a private tour in the desert animal section, where a very knowledgeable and experienced guide went around to point out things that I normally would have missed as well as other information relevant to the animals.
+I also got to touch and interact with small snakes, turtles, and lizards that are not normally available to the public.

 4. Mindil Sunset Market

-One of the MUST do things in Darwin is to go down to Mindil Beach during sunset time.
-It doesn’t run all year long and not everyday – only from last Thursday in April until the last Thursday in October, every Thursday and Sunday.
+One of the MUST-do things in Darwin is to go down to Mindil Beach during sunset time.
+It doesn’t run all year long and not every day – only from the last Thursday in April until the last Thursday in October, every Thursday and Sunday.
 Check the Mindil Beach website to see any special events!

 The market is HUGE.
 I walked around to check out a long stretch of food stalls.
 I settled on a crocodile burger (which tasted like minced chicken) and a small plate of fish and chips before I headed over to the beach to sit out for a spectacular sunset with Darwin locals.
 And really, you shouldn’t miss the sunset.
 It was pretty epic and the atmosphere on the beach was amazing!

-After the sun has set, I headed back to the market to check out local arts & crafts and a little bit more noms.
+After the sun has set, I headed back to the market to check out local arts and crafts and a little bit more noms.

 5. Walk around the Bicentennial Park

-One street over from Mitchell Street is the Bicentennial Park.
-It’s a long park that stretches over the water side and provides a nice place to walk around and relax.
+One street over Mitchell Street is the Bicentennial Park.
+It’s a long park that stretches over the waterside and provides a nice place to walk around and relax.
 I spent some time here reading a book and just checking out the park one afternoon.

 7. Visit the nearby Kakadu National Park and Litchfield National Park

-Disclaimer: This trip was sponsored by YHA Australia meaning all accommodation and flights were provided to me free of charge.
-However, all opinions remains solely mine.
+Note: I was a guest of YHA Australia meaning all accommodation and flights were provided to me free of charge.
+However, all opinions remain solely mine.